Monte Carlo Outfits: What to Wear in Monaco During Spring

 How I Styled Monaco Outfits

-Tourist posing next to a bronze statue of a race car and driver in Monaco
+Tourist posing next to a bronze statue of a race car and driver statue demonstrating what to wear in Monaco.

 • You’re not going to believe me when I tell you I literally manifested the jacket I’m wearing in this photo.
-Prior to this trip, I saw a photo of Grace Andrews wearing this same jacket on her Mexico City trip, I fell in love, and looked everywhere for this jacket—and I mean everywhere.
-Even Google reverse image search results returned nothing of substance, so I gave up on my jacket dreams…until.
+Prior to this trip, I saw a photo of Grace Andrews wearing this same jacket on her Mexico City trip, fell in love, and looked everywhere for this jacket—and I mean everywhere.
+Even Google reverse image search returned nothing of substance, so I gave up on my jacket dreams…until.
 A new boutique I walked into literally the next day had the exact jacket I was looking for, with only one $50 piece left in my size.
-If that’s not destiny, I don’t know what is.
-Naturally this boutique doesn’t have an online storefront either, so you’ll regrettably need to go on your own jacket wild goose chase, but Ten Shoppe was where my dreams came true!
+If that’s not destiny, I don’t know what is!
+Naturally this boutique doesn’t have an online storefront, so you’ll need to go on your own jacket wild goose chase, but Ten Shoppe was where my dreams came true!
+For a cropped dupe, you can find a similar jacket here ($39.99, paid link).

 • For bottoms, I wore my crisp Brunie Pants White ($30) from Princess Polly.
 The quality of these linen-like pants is truly insane for the price, and I honestly appreciate that the material isn’t actually linen because these pants don’t wrinkle as easily.
 With an elastic drawstring waist and twin leg pockets, it’s safe to say these are my go-to flowy white pants.

-• Briefly pictured are my Free People Gola Daytona Quadrant Sneakers ($95) in the Orange Spice x Gold x Ink colorway, which mimic the style of trendy Adidas Sambas but are distinct enough that they’ll outlast the current fad–meaning I can carry them from one season into the next without worrying about looking outdated!
-These sporty sneakers paired nicely with the sleek stripes on my jacket, carrying the subtle racing theme through my outfit from head to toe.
+• Briefly pictured are my Free People Gola Daytona Quadrant Sneakers ($95) in the Orange Spice x Gold x Ink colorway.
+These sporty sneakers mimic trendy Adidas Sambas but are distinct enough that they’ll outlast the current fad—meaning I can carry them from one season to the next without looking outdated!
+They also paired nicely with the sleek stripes on my jacket, carrying the subtle racing theme through my outfit from head to toe.

 • I accessorized with sky blue-tinted Wavey Palms Oasis aviator sunglasses ($35) for an added cerulean dash of Mediterranean chic, although I saw significantly more rain than sun on this particular day.

-• My final accessory was a nude Small Woven Crossbody bag ($120) from Ligne Blanche made of a lightweight neoprene material which mimics the aesthetic of a woven straw tote while having the added benefit of a bit more versatile durability—and this was the day I found out it’s water resistant too!
+• My final accessory was a nude Small Woven Crossbody bag ($120) from Ligne Blanche made of a lightweight neoprene material.
+This bag mimics the aesthetic of a woven straw tote while having the added benefit of a bit more versatile durability—and this was the day I found out it’s water resistant too!

 Previous